dandi/handbook/docs/40_development.md

   help@dandiarchive.org.
 These are "virtual" email addresses managed by DNS entries.
-- **Transactional email.** The Archive sends email to users to manage the signup process and to inform about special situations, long running operations, etc. such as registration reject/approval, Dandiset embargo and unembargo, changes to ownership, etc. These are sent via Amazon Simple Email Service (SES), programmatically from the Archive code.
+- **Transactional email.** The Archive sends email to users to manage the signup process and to inform about special situations such as long running operations, registration reject/approval, Dandiset embargo and unembargo, changes to ownership, etc. These are sent via Amazon Simple Email Service (SES), programmatically from the Archive code.
 - **Mass email.** The maintainers of the Archive infrequently send